RaenonX-DL/dragalia-data-parse/notes/assets/PlayerActionComponents.md

-# Notes on Player Action Components
+# Player Action Components

-- Field `_seconds` is the action component execution starting time.
+## General

-- Field `_duration` is the action component execution time length.
+- `_seconds` is the action component execution starting time.

+- `_duration` is the action component execution time length.
 This could be ``0``, which means that the execution is either momental, or the action flow is embedded somewhere.

 ## Attacking Components